rajkorde/ExamGPTCloud/README.md

 - AI model providers:
   - Creates Flash cards and MCQs from a given chunk of text.

-## 5. AI Model
+## 6. AI Model

 - Foundation LLMs are used to generate Flash cards and MCQs from a given chunk.
 Any good model can be used with very minor changes in code.
 Current implementation uses OpenAI's gpt-4o-mini.
 - Each chunk is first evaluated to see if there is enough information in the chunk to create a meaningful question.
 Often times when a chunk is comprised of things like table of contents or copyright notices, there is no point in creating QA from this.
 - Model prompts can be customized for each model and scenario and are saved as a yaml file, so they can be versions.
 - Models are instructed to respond in a specific json format derived from FlashCard and MultipleChoice classes and formatting is enforced automatically using pydantic.
+- Currently json mode is being used for OpenAI, because constrained sampling wasnt released when the project started.

-## 6. Chat interface
+## 7. Chat interface

 The chat interface is implemented as a Telegram chat bot.
 Telegram bots work by exposing certain commands to the user.
 The following commands are currently available.

-- /start or /help: Provides an overview of all commands for the chatbot.
+- `/start` or `/help`: Provides an overview of all commands for the chatbot.
 Implemented as CommandHandler.
-- /exam exam_code: This command is used by the user to set the exam code in the interface, so that they can start practicing for this specific exam.
+- `/exam exam_code`: This command is used by the user to set the exam code in the interface, so that they can start practicing for this specific exam.
 Implemented as CommandHandler.
-- /fc n [topic]: Users use this command to start practices n random flashcards.
+- `/fc n [topic]`: Users use this command to start practices n random flashcards.
 If n is not provided, default is 1.
 The n flashcards are randomly chosen from all the flashcards.
 User can specify an optional but arbitrary topic, that would let them practice on flash cards related to a specific topic only.
 This functionality is not implemented.
-- /mc n [topic]: Same as flashcards, but for multiple choice questions.
+- `/mc n [topic]`: Same as flashcards, but for multiple choice questions.

-## 7. Data Models
+## 8. Data Models

 All tables are implemented in Dyanmodb.

-### 7.1 ExamTable
+`ExamTable`

 - Primary Key: exam_code (String)
 - Attributes: